top of page

 Finney Farm

-- Alex Cabrero
+Alex Cabrero

-- Dec 11, 2023
+• Dec 11, 2023

-- 3 min read
+• 3 min read

-(Hildale) This is certainly one of the smallest eateries you could do to in Utah.
+(Hildale) This is certainly one of the smallest eateries you could go to in Utah.
 It's a small red barn surrounded by some of the most beautiful red rocks in Southern Utah.
 Even though it's not quite a traditional restaurant where you sit down, Finney Farm is everything that feels right about mom and pops shops.

-The landscape is what first gets your attention.
+The landscape is what gets your attention first.
 That red rock mountain is the backside of Zion National Park.
-We visited on a misty day and the fog coming from the red rocks gave this place an mysterious kind of feeling.
+We visited on a misty day and the fog coming from the red rocks gave this place a mysterious kind of feeling.
 The bright red barn stood out in all that misty gray.
 Hildale is well known for its polygamists and the dictatorship-like rule of its former religious leader.
 We don't need to get into all that here, but it's safe to say Hildale has come a long way since that man was arrested and put in jail.
 You can read about it elsewhere, I won't even mention his name here.
 The people of Hildale are starting to trust outsiders more and want to be more welcoming to the world.
 I think Finney Farm is a perfect example of that.

 Inside the barn, you'll find all sorts of cheese and milk.
 There are lots of different flavors of cheese and every one I have tried has been great.
 My favorite is the smoked applewood cheese.
 It's important to note Finney Farm is a big believer in raw milk and raw milk cheese.
 It's a different taste, but the folk here believe in the health benefits of raw dairy products.
 There's a good chance you won't even notice the difference because of the different flavors of cheese.